chaplinjs/chaplin/docs/chaplin.view.md

 present in Backbone.

-The following snippet will register the named regions `sidebar` and `body` and bind them to their respective selectors.
+The following snippet will register the named regions `sidebar` and `body` and bind them to their respective selectors directly on the prototype:

 ```coffeescript
 # CoffeeScript